PrestaShop/prestashop-specs/back-office/advanced-parameters/multistore/multistore.md

 # SPECS TO SETUP THE MULTISTORE

-As a merchant I need to be able to create many store
+As a merchant I need to be able to create many stores

 ## WHAT